 Osteosarcoma

-Osteosarcoma most often occurs in one of the legs.4 Full-limb amputation is a first-line treatment for osteosarcoma and is recommended both for reducing pain and to prevent further destruction of bone by the tumor.4 Bones affected by osteosarcoma are weak and can fracture from normal activity, so even if other treatment is not being pursued, amputation may be recommended to reduce pain and prevent the possibility of a pathologic fracture.
+Bones affected by osteosarcoma are weak and can fracture from normal activity, so even if another treatment is not being pursued, amputation may be recommended to reduce pain and prevent the possibility of a pathologic fracture.

-Because osteosarcoma spreads aggressively, amputation is not curative but can greatly improve your dog’s comfort level, thus enhancing quality of life and delaying euthanasia for several months.
+Because osteosarcoma spreads aggressively, amputation is not curative but can greatly improve your dog’s comfort level, thus enhancing the quality of life and delaying euthanasia for several months.

 Soft tissue sarcomas